otectus/nexus_client/docs/source/extending.rst

 Adding a custom LLM provider
 ----------------------------

 Handling LLMs with LlamaIndex is implemented through separated wrappers.
 This allows for the addition of support for any provider and model available via LlamaIndex.
-All built-in wrappers for the models and its providers  are placed in the ``pygpt_net.provider.llms``.
+All built-in wrappers for the models and its providers  are placed in the ``nexus_net.provider.llms``.

 These wrappers are loaded into the application during startup using ``launcher.add_llm()`` method: